 Advanced Engineering Apprenticeships usually last four years during which time you will attend our Training Centre or a College one day per week for initial training and Further Education.
 The remainder of your time will be spent with your employer training in engineering.
-NWTC will monitor your Apprenticeship on a regular basis to ensure you complete your National Vocational Qualification (N.V.Q) at Level 3 and Functional Skills, which will lead to a Certificate of Advanced Apprenticeship.
+NWTC will monitor your Apprenticeship on a regular basis to ensure you complete the relevant qualifications and where required gateway assessment and or end point assessment.

 The installation and maintenance of electrical/electronic plant and equipment in a variety of Manufacturing and Service Industries.

 Using turning, milling, boring and other specialist machines, such as computer numerically controlled machines (CNC), to shape components and produce high quality finishes.

 Welding and Fabrication

 Bending, forming and welding plate, pipework and sheet metal.
 Manufacturing of steel fabrications used in the Construction Industry.